knpuniversity/oo/knpu/episode3/pdo-ship-storage.md

 Now we have a class whose only job is to query for ship stuff, we're not using it anywhere yet, but it's fully ready to go.
 So let's use this inside of `ShipLoader` instead of the PDO object.
-Since we don't need PDO to be passed anymore swap that out fo a `PdoShipStorage` object.
+Since we don't need PDO to be passed anymore swap that out for a `PdoShipStorage` object.
 Let's update that in a few other places and change the property to be called `shipStorage`.
 Cool!

 Down in `getShips` we used to call `$this->queryForShips();` but we don't need to do that anymore!
 Instead,